steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 ### EC2 - PASS Core and UI

 PASS Core and UI are deployed on an EC2 instance.
 This instance is part of the main VPC and is configured to run the PASS Core API/UI.
-Configuration files and deployment scripts for PASS Core/UI and are stored in S3, allowing for easy access and management during deployments and updates.
+Configuration files and deployment scripts for PASS Core/UI are stored in S3, allowing for easy access and management during deployments and updates.
 In addition, the AWS Systems Manager parameter store contains configuration of environment variables in the PASS application.
 PASS Core uses SQS for message queuing to handle asynchronous communication between different components of the PASS system.
 For example, when a submission is made, a message is placed in an SQS queue, which is then processed by the deposit services.
-PASS-UI interacts with AWS infrastructure by utilizing EC2 instances for hosting, ALBs for managing traffic, and S3 for storing static assets.
+PASS-UI interacts with AWS infrastructure by utilizing the EC2 instance for hosting, ALBs for managing traffic, and S3 for storing static assets.

 #### SSO - Shibboleth